iBehave-CADRE/DrosoMenu/python/README.md

 # Usage

+> [!NOTE]
+> Make sure to edit the COM port in the file to the COM port your device is connected to.
+> If you are unsure refer to this [section](#finding-the-com-port).

 ## Interactive

 To run the example script use the command ```python interactive.py``` from the same folder where the file is located.

 You can now interact with the device.

 Type a number 0-3 to make the device go to the corresponding position.
 If you want to exit, type ```exit```.